microsoft/PowerPlatformConnectors/custom-connectors/Snowflake/readme.md

 -	Client Secret: `OAUTH_CLIENT_SECRET`
 -	Resource URI: `Application ID URI`
 9. Go to **Step 3: Definition** and review the operations.
 Then, go to **Step 4: Code** to view the code, which should already be enabled.
 Now, click "Create Connector."
-10. Now, you can go to test your connector in **Step 5: Test**, if you'd like.
+10. Now, you can go to test your connector in **Step 5: Test** and create a new connection.
 11. Begin using your custom connector in your environment to build apps and flows!

 ## Sample Flow